sccnlab/labmanual/README.md

 These locations are approved on our IRB protocol.
 They are all backed up regularly, which make them particularly appealing options for data storage.
 In general, you should not store data locally on your computer.

 ### Data organization
-My project folders typically look something like this:
+Lab members' project folders typically look something like this:
 - `ProjectName/Data`
   - contains a folder for raw data - always keep a copy of the raw (i.e., unprocessed) data & keep it separate from the copy that you're using in your pipeline
 - `ProjectName/Analysis`